-Continuing along the road you'll know that you're beginning to near the end of the bike section once the trail reaches the river bank and you start seeing views like those in images #3 and #4.
-Not far along this section you should see a trail heading into the trees on your right with a small cairn.
-Before you reach the rocky riverbed on this trial, you should find another trail heading to your left which provides a number of good places to stash your bike (a lock's not a necessity, but wouldn't be a bad idea).
+Continuing along the road, you'll know that you're beginning to near the end of the bike section once the trail reaches the river bank and you begin seeing views like those in photos #3 and #4.
+Not far along this section, you should see a trail heading into the trees on your right with a small cairn.
+Before you reach the rocky riverbed on this trail, you should find another one heading to your left which provides some good places to stash your bike (a lock's not a necessity, but wouldn't be a bad idea).
 With your bike stashed, backtrack to the first trail and drop into the riverbed.

 Ascending Mt.
 Remus

-Once you've dried off you'll want to make your way towards a solid trail that follows the right shoulder of a major drainage that descends to the river from Mt.
+Once you've dried off, you'll want to make your way towards a solid trail that follows the right shoulder of a major drainage descending to the river from Mt.
 Remus.
-Relative to the viewpoint in image #4, you'll find the drainage 100-200 metres to the left (west) or, if you prefer, you can ascend the hill directly ahead and then drift left until you encounter the trail.
+Relative to the viewpoint in photo #4, you'll find the drainage 100-200 metres to the left (west) or, if you prefer, you can ascend the hill directly ahead and then drift left until you encounter the trail.
 Either way, follow the trail upwards into one of the nicer mid-mountain areas I've encountered in the Rockies.

 Full of interesting formations, towers, imposing cliffs, and strategically placed trees, the southern bowl area of Mt.
 Remus, its approach, and its overlooking ridge provide all kinds of impressive features and vantage points.
 This constant visual distraction offers a welcome respite from what's happening underfoot as the solid trail of the approach soon gives way to the very loose scree of the bowl.

 It was at this point that we made a substantial strategic mistake.
-Looking up the approach on the chimney route there were only a few small snow patches, no visible snow around the chimney itself, and no cornicing above.
+Looking up the approach to the chimney route, we could see only a few small snow patches, no visible snow around the chimney itself, and no cornicing above.
 It looked like a ‘go’ from my point of view, and so much faster (which it is), but Aga felt less optimistic.
-After a brief discussion, I handed Aga my GPS unit (loaded with Bob Spirko's route for the northern ledges) and we set off in different directions with the intent of meeting at the summit.
+After a brief discussion, I handed Aga my GPS unit (loaded with Bob Spirko's route for the northern ledges), and we set off in different directions with the intent of meeting at the summit.

-The first section of the chimney was pretty open with a series easy of rock steps leading a small cliffband.
-Encountering ice from the very first ledge, I cautiously made my way up to the cliffband where the crux step awaited in a squared-off corner on the climber's left.
+The first section of the chimney was pretty open with a series easy of rock steps leading a small cliff band.
+Encountering ice from the very first ledge, I cautiously made my way up to the cliff band where the crux step awaited in a squared-off corner on the climber's left.
 The challenge with the crux step is that there are no good handholds available.
-What you need to do is use a small foothold on the left wall to boost yourself up a solid 2 feet in order to reach usable handholds above.
-In dry conditions this probably isn't a big deal for anyone with reach, and the good ledge at its base provides a solid platform to launch from, or retreat to.
+What you need to do is use a small foothold on the left wall to boost yourself up a solid 2 feet to reach usable handholds above.
+In dry conditions, this probably isn't a big deal for anyone with reach, as the solid ledge at its base provides the necessary platform from which to launch.
 However, on this day both the step and ledge were covered in ice, like everything else.
-Any attempt would be committing, with failure surely resulting in a swift ride back to the base of the alcove.
+Any attempt would be committing, with failure resulting in a swift ride back to the base of the alcove.

-A sane person in this situation would retreat, but since Aga and I had split-up, we had created a situation where we both felt pressure to summit quickly in spite of the conditions.
-I was losing a fair amount of time in this chimney, but felt I'd be way behind Aga if I backtracked and headed for the northern ledges and she might worry upon finding no one at the summit.
-What I didn't know was that the northern ledges were also an icy mess, and that she was struggling her way up with similar worries about me.
+A sane person in this situation would retreat, but since Aga and I had separated, we had created a situation where we both felt pressure to summit quickly in spite of the conditions.
+I was losing a fair amount of time in this chimney but felt I'd be way behind Aga if I backtracked and headed for the northern ledges, and she might worry upon finding no one at the summit.
+What I didn't know was that the northern ledges were also an icy mess and that she was struggling her way up with similar worries about me.
 Had we stuck together on either route we almost certainly would have turned back.
 It would be a lesson learned the hard way.

-Anyway, back at the crux I had a flashback to an icy chimney I had negotiated on the third major cliffband on Mt.
+Anyway, back at the crux, I had a flashback to an icy chimney I had negotiated on the third major cliff band on Mt.
 Chephren where I used my ice axe to ‘clean up’ successive steps until I was through.
 With no axe at my disposal, I turned to my next best option, pulling out my utility knife and began carving away at the ice.
-The thin blade wasn't super effective against the hard ice, but after a few minutes work I was ready to give it a shot... and was very relieved to pull myself onto a small perch above the crux next to a cairn.
-After taking a moment or two to relax and re-focus, I committed to the upper half of the chimney which, despite its increased exposure, provided a solid sequence of holds to use.
+The thin blade wasn't super effective against the hard ice, but after a few minutes work, I was ready to give it a shot... and was very relieved to pull myself onto a small perch above the crux next to a cairn.
+After taking a moment or two to relax and re-focus, I committed to the upper half of the chimney which, despite its increased exposure, provided a reliable sequence of holds to use.

 Soon I found myself on the broad summit plateau of Mt.
 Remus, where a quick power walk against a fierce westerly wind brought me to the true summit.
 Despite my difficulties and delays, Aga was nowhere to be seen.

 I paced around the summit taking photos and then began searching over the northern edge of the summit plateau as the minutes past without Aga's arrival.
 I began to become concerned as I didn't know the route down the northern side and it seemed increasingly possible that she had turned back.
 Every gully I gazed down towards the western end of the north face looked steep and seriously exposed.
-I expanded my search towards the eastern end and was relieved to not only find the descent chimney, but also confirm it without uncertainty as I could see Aga's face gazing back at mine from below.
+I expanded my search towards the eastern end and was relieved to not only find the descent chimney, but also confirm it by seeing Aga's face gazing back at mine from below.